-For Dylan Smith, an animation major, his internship at Hollywood Studios involves assisting in maintaining product presentation, assisting guests in the park and resorts by providing exceptional guest service and offering feedback and ideas on how to assist sales and efficiency in his location.
+For Kady Smith, an animation major, her internship at Hollywood Studios involves assisting in maintaining product presentation, assisting guests in the park and resorts by providing exceptional guest service and offering feedback and ideas on how to assist sales and efficiency in his location.

 Smith was initially interested in Delta State for the animation major, the only one in the state of Mississippi, and knew the Disney internship would be a great fit because Disney prides itself on animation and creativity.